-England with the ancestors of the Mirrill family in the Norman Conquest of 1066.
+The name Mirrill came to England with the ancestors of the Mirrill family in the Norman Conquest of 1066.
 It comes from the personal name Muriel, which is composed of the Celtic elements muir, which means sea, and gael, which means bright.
 This personal name was extremely common during the Middle Ages in Continental Europe.
 It was introduced to England by the Breton settlers who accompanied Norman the Conqueror.
 In Northern England, the name was also imported by the Norsemen from Ireland and in Western England the name developed as a result of Welsh influence.
-CITATION[CLOSE]

 Early Origins of the Mirrill family

-Another 135 words (10 lines of text) covering the years 135 and 1350 are included under the topic Early Mirrill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mirrill research.
+Another 69 words (5 lines of text) covering the years 135 and 1350 are included under the topic Early Mirrill History in all our PDF Extended History products and printed products wherever possible.